Estimation of Average Effects in Short $T$ Heterogeneous Panels: Introduction

-Building on the pioneering work of \cite{Chamberlain1992}, \cite {GrahamPowell2012} focus on panels with $T=k$, where identification issues of time effects and the mean coefficients arise especially when there are insufficient within-individual variations for some regressors.
-They derive an irregular estimator of the mean coefficients by excluding individual estimates from the estimation of the average effects if the sample variance of regressors in question is smaller than a given threshold.
+In the context of MG estimation, we have additional information about the precision of the individual estimates that are not used in the trimming approaches considered in the statistics literature.
+One example where such information is utilized is provided by \cite{GrahamPowell2012} (GP), who build on the pioneering work of \cite{Chamberlain1992}.
+GP focus on panels with $T=k$, where identification issues of time effects and the mean coefficients arise especially when there are insufficient within-individual variations for some regressors.
+These authors derive an irregular estimator of the mean coefficients by excluding individual estimates from the estimation of the average effects if the sample variance of regressors in question is smaller than a given threshold value.

-In this paper, we provide conditions under which MG and FE estimators of the average effects in heterogeneous panels are $\sqrt{n}$-consistent and, following \cite{GrahamPowell2012} (GP), we propose a new trimmed mean group (TMG) estimator which makes use of additional information on trimmed units not exploited by GP.
-In effect, information on all units (whether subject to trimming or not) is included in the computation of the average effects.
-Following the literature, the decision on whether a unit $i$ is subject to trimming is made with respect to the determinant of the sample covariance matrix of the regressors, denoted by $d_{i}$, and the individual estimates for unit $i$ are trimmed uniformly if $d_{i}<a_{n}=\bar{d}_{n}n^{-\alpha }$, where $\bar{d}_{n}=n^{-1}\Sigma _{i=1}^{n}d_{i}$, and $\alpha $ measures the rate of the trade-off between bias and variance of TMG.
-Our asymptotic derivations suggest setting $\alpha $ close to $1/3$.
-Also noting that $ d_{i}/\bar{d}_{n}$ is scale free, our choice of trimming threshold, $a_{n}$, does not involve any other tuning parameters.